Universities

 How much does it cost to study medicine in Denmark?

-If you are accepted to a university in Denmark, you do not have to pay tuition fees for your subsequent medical studies.
+If you are accepted at a university in Denmark, you do not have to pay tuition fees for your subsequent medical studies.
 This is a big advantage compared to other European countries.

-The Costs of studying medicine therefore mainly relate to the cost of living.
+The Costs of the medical degree programme therefore mainly relate to the cost of living.
 You should calculate between 800 and 1,500 euros in total.
-Depending on where you live and your living situation, around 400 to 700 euros of this will go towards rent.
+Depending on where you live and your housing situation, around 400 to 700 euros of this will go towards rent.

 Please note: Although Denmark is an EU country, the currency is Danish Kroner.

-If you need financial support during your medical studies, you can apply for numerous Scholarships apply.
+If you need financial support during your medical studies, a Scholarship certainly just right for you.

 Country and people: What you didn't know about Denmark